rwsite/updatepulse-server/integration/docs/misc.md

 **Description**
 Fired when the Must Used Plugin `UpdatePulse Server Endpoint Optimizer` has been executed.
-Must be subscribed to in another MU plugin before or within the `muplugins_loaded` action ; if within, the action must have a priority lower than `0`.
+Must be subscribed to in another MU plugin before or within the `muplugins_loaded` action; if within, the action must have a priority lower than `0`.

 **Parameters**
 `$doing_api`